PoojaNair5919/supply-chain-analytics/README.md

 While initial observations suggested inefficiencies in premium shipping modes, a deeper analysis revealed a more important pattern:

 - High delay impact is driven by **high-volume segments**, not necessarily the most inefficient ones
-- **Standard Class shipments** contribute the largest share of delayed orders
+- **Standard Class shipments contribute** the largest share of delayed orders due to their high volume.
 - The highest-impact segments are concentrated in **Europe and Asia markets**

-To prioritize operational improvements, a **Top 5 Bottlenecks by Delayed Orders** view was introduced.
+To enable prioritization of operational improvements, a **Top 5 Bottlenecks by Delayed Orders** view was introduced.

 ![Bottleneck Analysis](images/bottleneck_analysis.jpg)